-As the Western SEM serves Western's overall strategic plan, it also strives to work hand in hand with Western's Academic Master Plan.
+As the Western SEM serves Western's overall strategic plan, it also strives to work hand in hand with Western's Academic Master Plan to support and retain students.
 Western SEM activities and initiatives should contribute to the academic success for all students.
-As Western recruits students, the college will share it's continued commitment to the Goals for Student Success:
+Recruitment and retention planning incorporate Western's Goals for Student Success.

-Western Wyoming Community College has identified five essential skills that will help students adapt to the changing demands of the 21st century.
+Western Wyoming Community College has identified five essential skills that will help students apt to the changing demands of the 21st century.
 You will have opportunities both in and out of the classroom to develop these abilities.
 We will assess how well you have mastered these skills throughout your academic career: